North Carolina

 Temporary Amendment Eff.
 March 1, 1999;

 (a) All registered foresters shall attend continuing education courses annually to maintain their registration.
-Ten CFE (Continuing Forester Education) credits approved by the Society of American Foresters' CFE Coordinator shall be required each year, beginning with the fiscal year July 1, 1999 through June 30, 2000, except as outlined in paragraph (c).
-CFE's must be SAF category 1, 2, 3 or 4, with at least six being from category 1.
+Ten CFE (Continuing Forestry Education) credits approved by the Society of American Foresters are required each year, except as outlined in this Rule.
+CFE's must be SAF category 1, 2, or 3, with at least six being from category 1.

 (b) Registered foresters shall verify CFE compliance to the Board with each annual renewal.